What’s your go-to birthday cake? I’m taking a wild guess and crossing my fingers that it’s the best chocolate birthday cake with chocolate frosting.

 Beat in the powdered sugar and a few splashes of milk until smooth but still thick.

 Now add the cream and Ovaltine mixture, just enough to whip the buttercream to super fluffy and smooth.

 Allow the cake layers to cool to room temperature (no joke) before frosting the cake.

-Spoon a generous amount onto the center of the bottom layer and spread to the edges with an offset spatula.
+Spoon a generous amount onto the center of the bottom layer and spread to the edges in a thin layer or thick layer with an offset spatula.

 Top with the second layer of cake, top side down and frost the edges and sides.

 Sprinkle with chocolate jimmies and refrigerate for at least 2 hours to set before serving.

 Can you even believe how gooey moist this is?
 No matter whose birthday it is, it’s a BEYOND moment having a slice of this cake on your plate.

 This cake bakes either a 9×13-inch sheet cake, 2 9-inch rounds, a bundt pan, or about 24 cupcakes.
 Any way you want to cake!